Ratha Saptami: Religious observances

-Jilledu in Telugu, Erukku in Tamil and Calotropis Gigantea (bowstring hemp) in English.
+Jilledu in Telugu, Erukkam in Tamil and Calotropis Gigantea (bowstring hemp) in English.
 Arka is also a synonym for Surya or Sun.
 Its significance to sun god could be compared to the significance of tulasi (Ocimum tenuiflorum) leaves to Vishnu.
 Arka leaves are also used for worship of god Ganesha known by the name Arka Ganesha and also for Hanuman worship.
 Its stems, called samidha (sacrificial offerings of wood) are used for the yajna ritual as a sacrificial offering to a ritual fire.
 Its shape is said to represent the shoulders and chariot of sun god.
 Its use during the ritualistic ceremonious bath involves placement of seven leaves - one on the head, two on the shoulders, two on the knees and two on the feet.

 On this day, in South India, Kolam is drawn with coloured rice powder depicting a chariot and seven horses as symbolic of the Ratha Saptami.
 Cowdung cake is also burnt at the centre of this depiction and milk boiled on the fire is offered to the sun god.

 In some of the important Vaishnavite temples such as the Tirumala, Srirangam, Srirangapattana and Melukote, Ratha Saptami is one of the important festivals of the year.
 The ratha yatra of Veera Venkatesha of Sri Venkatramana Temple in Mangalore is held on this day and is famously known as Kodial Teru or Mangaluru Rathotsava.

 Tirumala

-On Ratha Saptami, a one-day Brahmotsavam is held in Tirumala.On this day, the murtis of the presiding deity of Malayappa Swamy, along with his divine consorts Sridevi and Bhudevi, are taken to a procession in the processional streets in Tirumala.
+On Ratha Saptami, a one-day Brahmotsavam is held in Tirumala.
+On this day, the murtis of the presiding deity of Malayappa Swamy, along with his divine consorts Sridevi and Bhudevi, are taken to a procession in the processional streets in Tirumala.
 The images circumambulate the shrine of Venkateshvara on seven different vahanas.
 Due to this reason, the day of Ratha Saptami is regarded to be a minor brahmotsavam in Tirumala.